Edvige Carboni: Life

 In her grandmother's home remained a replica of Raphael's painting of the Blessed Virgin Mary with the Infant Jesus: she would climb a chair to reach the image and would say to the Blessed Mother: "My mother, I love you.
 Give me your child so that I can play with Him".
 Carboni was required to do the shopping due to her mother's ill health despite being fearful of having to shop in the evening.
 But her guardian angel appeared to her and told her: "Don't be afraid.
 I am with you and I keep you good company".

 She attended her brother Galdino's marriage to Penelope Gerundini (8 May 1899 – 31 December 1979).

 Her spiritual gifts included levitation and the reading of hearts as well as the discernment of spirits and frequent visits from the souls in Purgatory.
 She also had several visions of Aloysius Gonzaga and on their first encounter he asked her: "Do you know me?" to which she replied that she did not.
 Gonzaga said: "I am Saint Aloysius Gonzaga.
 I have come to tell you that I love you very much and that you should love Jesus always".

-Carboni stated in her diary that once during prayer, she was visited by Benito Mussolini, former Italian dictator, who said to her: "purgatory is terrible for me because I waited until the last moment to repent."
+Carboni stated in her diary that once during prayer, she was visited by Benito Mussolini, former Italian dictator, who said to her: "Purgatory is terrible for me because I waited until the last moment to repent".
 According to her, God later informed Carboni that Mussolini's soul entered Heaven.

-Carboni noted in her spiritual journal on 16 November 1938 how she received the stigmata – for she wanted to suffer for the glory of God – while she recorded in her journal on 12 June 1941 her first encounter with John Bosco.
-Bosco even invited her to enroll as a Salesian in an appearance on 25 September 1941.
+Carboni noted in her spiritual journal on 16 November 1938 how she received stigmata – for she wanted to suffer for the glory of God – while she recorded in her journal on 12 June 1941 her first encounter with John Bosco.
+Bosco even invited her to enrol as a Salesian in an appearance on 25 September 1941.
 Carboni also received the transverberation and recorded a case of demonic encounter in December 1941.
 Her experiences with the Devil became more aggressive as time progressed.
-On one occasion she was kicked in the legs and on another her gold fillings were stolen.
-She once was confined to her bed for a while after a hammer hit her in the knees.
+On one occasion, she was kicked in the legs and on another her gold fillings were stolen.
+She was once confined to her bed for a while after a hammer hit her in the knees.

-Carboni experienced a number of visions from saints: